ImperialCollegeLondon/pyrealm/CONTRIBUTING.md

 poetry config pypi-token.pypi <your-token>
 ```

-And now you can build the packages from `master` and publish.
+And now you can build the packages from `main` and publish.

 ```sh
 poetry build